Hallelujah the Hills (film)

-Hallelujah the Hills (1963) was written, directed and edited by Adolfas Mekas.
+Hallelujah the Hills is a 1963 American comedy film written, directed and edited by Adolfas Mekas.
 The picture was his first feature film.

 In 1963, after screenings in the Cannes Festival Critics’ section, the Montreal International Film Festival, and the Locarno Festival, where it won the Silver Sail, Hallelujah the Hills made its US debut at the First New York Film Festival at Lincoln Center on September 14, 1963.
 It received rave reviews and went on to a 15-week engagement at the 5th Avenue Cinema in New York, and movie theaters around the country.
 It is available in 16mm and 35mm from Anthology Film Archives and the Museum of Modern Art.

+Plot

+Jack and Leo have visited a small town in Vermont for seven consecutive years for outdoor sports and to court the same woman Vera.
+Upon their return for an eighth year, both are shocked at the news that she has married another man.
+They attempt to forget about her by getting drunk but end up reminiscing about all the whimsical memories they had with her.
+Two different actresses play Vera in flashbacks depending on whether its Jack or Leo telling the story.